 We are committed to the highest standards of environmental protection and safety throughout our organization.
 Providing a workplace that protects the health and safety of our employees, contractors and the communities surrounding our facilities is critical to the success of our business.

 Our Security Management Program (SMP) aims to safeguard the business by assessing the risks we face, and allowing for the proper security controls, policies, standards, processes and procedures which protect Milk River Pipeline’s operations and assets from unlawful activities.

 Security Awareness Training encourages all employees, contractors and other on-site personnel to be aware of their roles and responsibilities surrounding security at the Milk River Pipeline, including how to respond to security situations.
 This helps employees understand their part in maintaining the safety and security of our assets at all times.

-The Canadian Energy Pipeline Association recognizes that pipelines are a safe and efficient means of transporting large quantities of crude oil and natural gas over land.
+The Canadian Association of Petroleum Producers (CAPP) recognizes that pipelines are a safe and efficient means of transporting large quantities of crude oil and natural gas over land.

 Its Asset Integrity Program was developed to proactively protect its pipelines and facilities to ensure safe operations.
 The asset contract operator’s dedication to the most stringent regulatory requirements and industry best practices is integral to the health and safety of the communities and environment where it operates.

-For more information on Pipeline Safety, visit The Canadian Energy Pipeline Association.
+For more information on Pipeline Safety, visit Canadian Association of Petroleum Producers (CAPP).